The Bedales alternative to GCSEs

 Our curriculum is built around a group of five compulsory subjects – GCSE in a Modern Language, plus IGCSEs (International GCSEs) in English Language, Mathematics and Science (Double or Triple Award).* This ensures both that the full range of core skills is covered and also that the minimum requirement for much of higher education is met.
 These five are the only GCSEs/IGCSEs required.

 The only other compulsory courses are Sport and 'Block Time'.
 Students then choose from a considerable range of Bedales Assessed Courses and other GCSEs or externally examined subjects.

 Since we aim to develop a broad range of skills through the delivery of BACs, internal assessment includes a mixture of written assignments, presentations, projects and performances, together with terminal examinations as appropriate.
 Each course is externally moderated.

 More information on the structure of the curriculum.

 * The IGCSE curriculum is more demanding than the standard GCSE.
 The Double Award includes the three subjects of Physics, Chemistry and Biology and is a good foundation for any combination of them at A Level.
 A small number of students take Triple Award Science.

 The University Perspective

 Bedales students have a reputation with universities for their independence of mind and have frequently offered unusual academic and personal profiles in their applications for courses.
 In designing the new curriculum, we wanted to maintain and enhance these factors.

-Now that six cohorts of Bedales leavers (2010 - 2015) have received their offers from UK Universities, the universities' support for BACs is clear; the pattern of offers for these three years was exactly in line with previous ones and the mere handful of enquiries about BACs received from admissions' departments showed how successful communications have been by the school and UCAS.
+Now that seven cohorts of Bedales leavers (2010 - 2016) have received their offers from UK Universities, the universities' support for BACs is clear, and shows how successful communications have been by the school and UCAS.